christiangenco/christiangenco.github.io/_posts/2012-12-01-you-should-learn-to-program.md

 Oh man, the sky's the limit.

-If you get stuck, or aren't sure how to reach your goals, feel free to [shoot me a message on facebook messenger](https://www.messenger.com/t/cgenco) or [send me an email](mailto:christian@gen.co)!
+If you get stuck, or aren't sure how to reach your goals, feel free to [shoot me a message on facebook messenger](https://www.messenger.com/t/cgenco) or <a href="mailto:christian@gen.co" target="_blank">send me an email</a>!
 I read and respond to every message I get, and love helping new programmers :)

 <!-- https://i.imgur.com/Z3n8OVc.jpg -->
 <!-- https://i.imgur.com/xH4rGNL.jpg -->